eliohz/eliohz/README.md

 ## About Me 📝

 Hey there!
-My name is Elio, and I'm an 18-year-old aspiring software developer.
+My name is Elio, and I'm an 19-year-old software developer.
 I'm passionate about coding and sharing my knowledge with others.
 I'm currently exploring various programming languages and frameworks to expand my skill set.

 ## 🛠️ Skills & Technologies